 Each year the program selects between 60 and 75 applicants to enroll in courses that are specifically designed to prepare students for engaged learning with and within communities.
 Sharpe Scholars live together in Spotswood Hall (which is designated especially for the program) and work closely with faculty and peer mentors to develop community-based research skills and form action plans for community engagement throughout the year.

 Some scholars advance to completing independent and Honors community-based research in Community Studies.
 All Sharpe and Community Studies are eligible to apply for Sharpe/CMST summer research funding.

 Check out what Sharpe Community Scholars say they've gained in previous years.

 Community-Based Learning and Research

 Sharpe Scholars receive extensive support from William & Mary professors, upper level Teaching Fellows, and community professionals who are committed to developing student leaders prepared to take-on new challenges and to promote transformative social and structural change.
 Students learn to develop community-based action and research through mentorship, collaboration, and learning experiences structured by our curriculum.

-Please note that Sharpe Scholars spend an average of 5 hours each week outside of class meeting times, dedicated to community action with and within communities.
+Please note that Sharpe Scholars spend an average of 5 hours each week outside of class in meetings, dedicated to community action with and within communities.
 Often, these meetings lead to the development of collaborative research-based projects.

 Spotswood Hall is the first building within the larger all-freshman Botetourt Complex.
-It is located within easy walking distance of the William & Mary Commons and Rec Center, and includes a classroom for class and small-group meetings.
+It is located within easy walking distance of the William & Mary Commons dining hall and Rec Center, and includes a classroom for class and small-group meetings.

 Summer Research Grants

 Sharpe and Community Studies students are eligible to apply for summer research grants of $3,000 to support self-designed, community-based research.
 These competitive grants are restricted to Sharpe and Community Studies students, and may be used in the U.S. or abroad.
 For a list of sample projects please go to Summer Grants.